 According to the legend, Saint Ursula, a Christian princess from Britain or Brittany, made a holy pilgrimage to Rome with 11,000 virgins.
 Dressed in yellow and holding a flag with a red cross, Ursula watches her companions embark on their return voyage.
 They carry bows and arrows, weapons that represent their death later in the story.

-What 3 words: bachelor.octagon.forgives
+What 3 words: part.strike.divorcing

 72.1 × 90.9 cm